saurabharora90/saurabharora90.github.io/_posts/2020-02-26-cleaner-pull-request.md

 ---
 layout: post
 title: Cleaner pull requests for Kotlin & JAVA code
-subtitle: Code styling and formating using Checkstyle and ktlint
+subtitle: Code styling and formatting using Checkstyle and ktlint
 published: true
 date: '2020-02-26'
-tags: [android, code formating]
+tags: [android, code formatting]
 ---
 Recently I looked into reducing the noise from our pull requests.
 The bulk of the effort involved setting up a code styling guide, formatting all our code based on the style guide and setting up automated checks to capture formatting errors.
 Having a properly formatted code ensures pull requests don't have noise in the form of whitespaces, function ordering, braces, etc and rather focuses on the enhancements.